schottsfired/cjp-demo-environment/README.md

 # Docker Compose Demo Environment for CloudBees Jenkins Platform

-A great way to run CloudBees Jenkins on your laptop with support for "Docker stuff"!
+A great way to run CloudBees Jenkins on your laptop, with support for "Docker stuff"!

-Fork and extend to meet your specific needs, and potentially learn more about Jenkins and Docker on your journey through the README below.
+Feel free to clone/fork and extend this repo to meet your specific needs.

+My goal for this repo is to help people learn about CloudBees Jenkins and Docker on their journey through the README below.

-*Disclaimer: Not officially suppported by CloudBees.*
+*Disclaimer: Not officially suppported by CloudBees.
+A very cool, pre-configured Docker trial is available [here](https://www.cloudbees.com/get-started) on the CloudBees website.*

 ## What does this include?
 * Nginx reverse proxy at http://cjp.local